icub-tech-iit/documentation/docs/upgrade_kits/head_4k/support.md

 !!! warning

-    This UKIT is still work in progress!
+    This UKIT is still a work in progress!

 ## Upgrade Kit

-This upgrade kit is meant to update the head with high resolution cameras, bigger FOV lenses, more reliable eyes' tilt mechanism and new computational units.
+This upgrade kit is meant to update the head with high-resolution cameras, bigger FOV lenses, a more reliable eyes' tilt mechanism, and new computational units.

 <center> ![](img/1.JPG) </center>